Meghan Schmitt | Wisconsin Alumni Association

-Meghan Schmitt, daughter of Michael and Laurie Schmitt, graduated from Fond du Lac High School where she was elected to be a member of the National Honor Society.
+Meghan Schmitt, daughter of Michael and Laurie Schmitt, graduated from Fond du Lac High School where she was elected to the National Honor Society.

 In addition to her many school and faith-based activities, Meghan has worked at Annie’s Fountain City Cafe since her sophomore year of high school.